The Difference Between a Brand and a Manufacturer

 At some point, “Cole Haan” became an idea only, malleable and migratory.
 Most brands today are that and that only.

-This is in contrast to a company like Alden or Rancourt.
-These are also old American shoe makers but they have stayed in private hands, manage their own manufacturing process, and assemble everything in plants they also own and manage.
+This is in contrast to a company such as Alden or Rancourt.
+These are also old American shoe makers, but they have stayed in private hands, manage their own manufacturing process, and assemble everything in plants they also own and manage.
 Their quality is impeccable and reliably so.
 Without exception.

 Notice too that the designs of Alden and Rancourt are not seasonal and constantly changing.
 They are stable year-to-year.
-My favorite Alden shoe (shell cordovan, open last oxfords) has been in the catalog since the 1940s.
+My favorite Alden shoe has been in the catalog since the 1940s.
 My own pair came from an older gentleman who inherited them from his own father, which means that my shoes were likely made in 1960 or so.
 They look absolutely flawless and have been resoled more than a dozen times.

-Still, it remains true: if you want the best-possible quality for a lasting product, this is the only way to go.
-It’s a miracle these exist on a national much less international level.
+Still, it remains true: If you want the best-possible quality for a lasting product, this is the only way to go.

-If you shop at farmers’ markets or attend local fairs, or even if you shop Etsy and are careful only to buy from people who actually make their own stuff, you know this.
-It’s possible to assure this in food and soap and other small items.
+It’s a miracle that these exist.
+If you shop at farmers markets or attend local fairs, or even if you shop Etsy and are careful to buy only from people who actually make their own stuff, you know this.
+It’s possible to ensure this in food and soap and other small items.
 It is much more difficult when we are talking about large brands with international marketing and vast sales and infrastructure to support.

 That’s when the venture capitalists showed up with piles of money.
 His company took the money and started expanding.
 It was a wild whirlwind of drama and money-making and it went on for two and three years.
 But then the crucial time came to cut corners and become the new Ralph Lauren.
 My friend refused to go along since the whole point of his clothing line was to have the best off-the-rack experience available in the retail sector.